alex9311/Web-Data-Management/Assignment2/exercises20.2.1.md

 ]}
 ```
 #####6.
 What was the role of Clint Eastwood in Unforgiven?
-Map and Reduce Functions (saved with view name "directors"):
+Map and Reduce Functions (saved with view name "actors_unforgiven"):
 ```
 function(doc) {
 	if (doc.title == "Unforgiven") {